Language:

 Tallahassee, FL 32314

-You can also bring the Articles of Dissolution in person, and it will be processed while you wait.
+You can also bring the Articles of Dissolution in person, which will be processed while you wait.
 The street address is:

 Registration Section